-Police Information Checks When Placing Children in an Emergency
+Police Information Checks When Making Care Arrangements for Children with Friends/Family in an Emergency

 1. Criteria to be Met for this Work

 This procedure relates to obtaining checks from the police when children are placed in an emergency.
 It details the procedure for obtaining the checks on a prospective friend or carers with the prospective friend or carer's consent.
 The circumstance where this would be required are when the parent or someone with PR is no longer able to care for the child or is prohibited from caring for the child and the child stays with and is cared for by someone else who the child is familiar with, such as a neighbour, friend or other family member.
 This procedure will allow the police to notify the Local Authority if it is known that a particular household would be considered unsafe for the placement of children.
 This procedure provides an additional layer of safety when we place children in Hertfordshire.

 When reference is made to Child this applies to all Children and Young People.

 - In all scenarios, Children's Services will endeavour to seek consent from the individual to undertake police and other checks;

 - Information is provided by Police on the strict understanding that it is confidential in nature, will only be used for the purposes of making safe care arrangements for a child.

 3. Role of the Social Worker

 - Once it has been established that a child needs to be placed in an emergency situation with identified friends/family, Family member will be required to pass the details of the proposed carer to a social worker worker;